anna-teague/annapinneo.github.io/about.md

 After graduation, I worked in Tier 1 and 2 IT support, where I found something surprising: I loved help desk work.
 I loved helping people, talking through their frustrations, figuring out the real issue under the surface.
 Honestly, I liked it more than the hands-on field work.
 Give me a desk, a headset, and a line of people with computer problems, and I’m happy.

 Then I landed at my current company as a project manager.
 The product was 20 years old, and the development style felt about the same age.
-There wasn’t a roadmap, or planning, or product strategy — just client requests and a dev team trying to stay afloat.
+There wasn’t a roadmap, or planning, or product strategy — just customer requests and a dev team trying to stay afloat.
 It didn’t take long for me to start asking questions: Why are we building this?
 How did this feature happen?
 What’s the actual problem we’re solving?

 When I couldn’t find answers, I started making better ones.